Frequently Asked Questions

 Q. What are the requirements to apply and how are applications obtained?

 A. Student should be willing to learn and interested in rigorous classes, which MAOS offers in preparation for college.
 Selection is open to students throughout Monterey County and is increasingly competitive.
 Admission is based on an application process which includes transcripts, teacher recommendations and an essay.
-Applications may be downloaded from the MAOS website from THIS PAGE.
+Applications may be downloaded from the MAOS website HERE.

 Q. Is there a cost involved in enrolling?